ppy/osu-wiki/wiki/Tournaments/OUKT/3/en.md

 - UK staff are allowed to play.
 - This tournament is a single elimination 1v1 tournament.
 Lose once, you are out.
 Brackets will be determined by the Draw Master, see Seeding Rules.
 - The tournaments shall have a map pool for each phase of the tournament.
 The next map pool in the tournament shall be announced following the end of the preceding round.
-- Each map pool will have 5-9 no mod picks, 2 mod picks, a freemod bracket and 1 tiebreaker The mod brackets shall be Hidden/Double Time/Hard Rock/Freemod.
+- Each map pool will have 5-9 no mod picks, 2 mod picks, a freemod bracket and 1 tiebreaker.
+The mod brackets shall be Hidden/Double Time/Hard Rock/Freemod.
 Two maps for each.
 - Each player may only pick 1 map from each mod pool to try and encourage variety in the match.
-For example: P1 picks a HD map, he cant pick from the HD pool again.
+For example: P1 picks a HD map, he can't pick from the HD pool again.
 P2 may however pick a HD map.
-- In the Freemod bracket, you are allowed to either pick no mods, or HD/HR (either individually or combined)
+- In the Freemod bracket, you are allowed to either pick no mods, or HD/HR (either individually or combined).
-- Before the official start of the match using the map pools, each player may pick 1 warm up map of their choice - This can be any submitted map, as long as its playable (no trapce) this does not count towards match score.
+- Before the official start of the match using the map pools, each player may pick 1 warm up map of their choice - this can be any submitted map, as long as it's playable (no Trapce).
+This does not count towards match score.
 - If one of the players fails to show, they get a additional 10 minutes or otherwise forfeit.
 If neither show, the match shall be re-arranged.
 - If a player disconnects from the game, a regame will be offered.
 Ragequitters/quits will forfeit that map.
 This is relating to genuine internet disconnects/cuts/failures.
 - RO64/RO32 will be best of 5.
 RO16 will be best of 7.
 Quarterfinals/Semifinals will be best of 9.
 Finals/3rd Place will be best of 11.